TL;DR

 Instead of worrying about scaling, you worry about outcomes.

-And because Condense is Kafka Native, you don’t lose flexibility — you just lose friction.
+And because Condense is Kafka Native, you don’t lose flexibility, you just lose friction.

 Why This Matters

+Real-time data streaming is no longer a differentiator it’s an expectation.
 The differentiator now is how fast you can build with it.

 Traditional Kafka management creates drag.